-It’s important to understand the Google Maps API terms of service, which impose limits on storing the data obtained from the Maps API.
+It’s important to understand the Google Maps Platform terms of service, which impose limits on storing the data obtained from the Maps API.

-To make sure the latest and most accurate Google Maps API data is being accessed by users, periodically refresh the data retrieved through the API, rather than storing it permanently.
+To make sure the latest and most accurate Google Maps Platform data is being accessed by users, periodically refresh the data retrieved through the API, rather than storing it permanently.

 Analysis and visualization

 The business actions on data are usually the result of one or more questions, or queries.
 The goal might be to provide reports in a web front end, drive the UI of an application, provide input into further computations, or provide insight into the data.

 This solution uses BigQuery for analysis and Google Maps to visualize the data.